Shirley Walker: Conducting, orchestrating/arranging, scoring for film and TV

-Her apprenticeship in film music included working as orchestrator and conductor, working with a substantial list of established film composers such as Danny Elfman, Hans Zimmer, Brad Fiedel, Mark Snow and Carter Burwell.
+Her apprenticeship in film music included working as orchestrator and conductor with a substantial list of established film composers such as Danny Elfman, Hans Zimmer, Brad Fiedel, Mark Snow and Carter Burwell.
 It is not unusual to be a composer, orchestrator, or a conductor, but what is unusual is to be one that does all three, and Walker was such an example.
 She reportedly knew exactly how music worked, how it was written, and how (or if) it could be played by musicians.
-Her roles would include making sure each cue was recorded how it needed to be with the speed, tone, and musical sound design in mind, based on the composer’s wishes as well as her own.
+Her roles would include making sure each cue was recorded how it needed to be with the speed, tone, and musical sound design in mind, based on the composer's wishes as well as her own.

 While she was still writing for television in the early 1980s, Walker would be frequently hired by other composers to orchestrate or conduct their scores.
 Some of these included Murder in Coweta Country (1980) for Brad Fiedel, Cujo (1983) for Charles Bernstein, and Ghost Warrior (1984) for Richard Band for which she also wrote additional music.
 Shirley would also team up with Band as co-composers on The Dungeonmaster (1984) and Ghoulies (1985).
 Walker's imprint makes these latter two scores stand out.
 The score for Ghoulies specifically sounds much like a classic Danny Elfman score, though it predates Walker's work with Danny, and even his very first film score for Pee-wee's Big Adventure (1985) by six months.
 Walker continued to score various television projects and work simultaneously as an orchestrator/conductor into the late 1980s, continuing a long-running collaboration with Brad Fiedel.
-Around the time of orchestrating and conducting Fiedel’s score for The Accused (1988), Walker would conduct the score for Scrooged (1988), marking her first work with Danny Elfman.
+Around the time of orchestrating and conducting Fiedel's score for The Accused (1988), Walker would conduct the score for Scrooged (1988), marking her first work with Danny Elfman.
 She would go on to orchestrate or conduct his scores for Batman (1989), Nightbreed (1990), Dick Tracy (1990), Darkman (1990), Edward Scissorhands (1990), and Article 99 (1992).
 Walker also composed additional cues for both Nightbreed and Dick Tracy, and unless it was Elfman regular Steve Bartek, she likely orchestrated and conducted the theme for Tales from the Crypt.